 Have you ever been surprised by someone’s lack of financial literacy?
-Recently a man explained that he was astonished by how literate his coworkers were in tax-advantaged investing and general personal finance.
+Recently a man explained online that he was astonished by how illiterate his coworkers were in tax-advantaged investing and general personal finance.
 He elaborated that these people work in money management in the company and have side businesses.
-It prompted his and our curiosity, and here are several other examples of being stunned.
+It prompted our curiosity, and here are several examples of stunning mistakes.

 1. $5k Profit